Official-Codaisseur-Graduate/lisa-server/README.md

 - For a simpler database structure, you might want to remove a distinction between dishTypes 1 and 2.

 - If the PO agrees, you can add authentication which connects a user with the location(s) where they work, so they don't have to see the drop down list in the client for all the other locations.
-- _Seeds.js_ file contains test data (dish types) for location id 6 - if you change model relations - this file will need editing.

 - You might want to change route paths on the back and front-end to Dutch language version (e.g. "router.post('/createDish'" to "/gerechtMaken".